 Oceania: Australia and New Zealand

-Passengers who would like to tap into the 144-hour visa-free program must present the following: an onward ticket with a confirmed seat and date; a valid visa to a third country (e.g. you can't fly NY-Beijing-NY).
-Hong Kong, Taiwan, and Macau count as third regions.
+Passengers who would like to take advantage of the six-day visa-free program should proceed to the relevant counter at their point of arrival and present the following: a valid passport; an onward ticket with a confirmed seat and date and a valid visa to a third country (e.g. you can't fly NY-Beijing-NY).
+Note that Hong Kong, Taiwan, and Macau count as third regions.

 The 144-hour period starts from 00:00 of the day following your arrival; that means a few extra hours to spend in China!